 - In the case where a candidate is not put forth by the Nominating Committee for the upcoming ballot, that candidate may petition to be on the ballot outside of the nomination process.
 For the normal annual election, to be placed on the ballot, the candidate must present to the Board of Directors at least 30 days prior to the Annual Meeting a petition signed by at least 10% of current CU*Answers owners.
 For a special election to fill a vacated seat, the timeline may be shortened at the discretion of the Board.
 It should be clear that signatures on this petition do not constitute a vote.

 - The election itself will be held at the Annual Stockholders Meeting in June.

-- Absentee ballots will be accepted until June 1 and must be signed by the Credit Union's CEO and Chair.
+- Electronic and paper absentee ballots will be accepted until the end of business on the Friday immediately preceding the June Stockholders Meeting and must be signed by the Credit Union’s CEO.

 - No nominations from the floor will be accepted.
 Candidates will be introduced by the Chair of the CU*Answers Board and will be given an opportunity to speak.

 - After the Board Chairperson calls for the vote during the Stockholders meeting, a committee is assigned to adjourn and tally the votes for an official announcement later during the meeting.
 This group consists of the CFO or designated representative (such as the Internal Auditor), the VP of Administration or designated representative, and one or more members of the Board Nominating Committee.
 This committee checks all votes cast against a list of owner names to ensure that the same owner did not cast more than one vote.
 In the case of a tie, the nominating committee will vote and the majority wins (2/3).
 After votes are counted the results are announced by either a Nominating Committee representative or the Board Chairperson to all attendees before the meeting is adjourned.
 Ballots are retained in a secured location for at least 2 weeks following the election, then destroyed.